Meet the Black founders thriving in London

 What's your advice for other Black founders looking for business support in London?

 If you have a business idea but aren't sure about where or how to start, don't waste time – reach out to Grow London Local.
-Their support is free and can give you the guidance and confidence you need to move forward.
+The support is free and can give you the guidance and confidence you need to move forward.

 Hilary McCrea, from FASHIONbytes

-Hilary runs this exciting multimedia platform that supports anyone working within the fashion industry, from new and emerging creatives to more experienced professionals.
+Hilary runs this exciting multi-media platform that supports anyone working within the fashion industry, from new and emerging creatives to more experienced professionals.

-With more than 30 years of experience across the US and the UK, Hilary is an established presence in the fashion world.
 Having worked for Tommy Hilfiger and owned her own business selling high-quality Italian shoes, she's now dedicated to helping newcomers access the support they need and opening the doors for other driven and ambitious creatives.

 What would you say to your younger self?